Crazy Taxi: Beyond video games

 There have been two attempts to create a movie based on the Crazy Taxi franchise.
 In 2001, Goodman-Rosen Productions acquired the rights for the movie, with Richard Donner lined up to direct the film.
 Donner said that he loved playing Crazy Taxi and thought it had the potential to be a big summer event movie.
 The movie would have been tied with other merchandise items such as T-shirts and toys, according to Jane Thompson, director of licensing for Sega of America.
 However, this initial attempt stalled due to an "absence of plot elements" according to Movie Insider.
-After this option expired, Mindfire Entertainment acquired the rights to a Crazy Taxi movie based on the game franchise in 2002, with an then-expected release date in mid-2003.
+After this option expired, Mindfire Entertainment acquired the rights to a Crazy Taxi movie based on the game franchise in 2002, with a then-expected release date in mid-2003.
 No further news on the film has been forthcoming afterwards.
+Talk of a screen adaptation of Crazy Taxi was renewed in 2014, as Sega optioned the film and TV rights to its library.
+In 2026, Netflix announced multiple projects made in partnership with Sega, which includes a Crazy Taxi movie.
+The film will be written by Dan Gregor and Doug Mand, with Original Film producing.

 In 2003, Sega entered a contract with DSI Toys to produce a remote controlled car in their "GearHead" line based on the Crazy Taxi franchise, but DSI filed for chapter 7 bankruptcy later that year.

 Sega has formed the production company Stories International and teamed up with Evan Cholfin for film and TV projects based on their Crazy Taxi games.